 Related blog posts:

-- CDED + PN: An Alternative Diet to Exclusive Enteral Nutrition?
+- CDED + PEN: An Alternative Diet to Exclusive Enteral Nutrition?

-- Dietary Therapy for Inflammatory Bowel Disease This is good lecture review on dietary therapy
+- Dietary Therapy for Inflammatory Bowel Disease This is a good lecture review on dietary therapy

 - Trial by Diet for Pediatric Crohn’s Disease

 - Can IBD Be Treated with Diet Alone?

 - Good Food and Bad Food for Crohn’s Disease -No Agreement | gutsandgrowth